ray-project/ray/doc/source/rllib/rllib-learner.rst

 .. note::

-    This features is in beta.
+    This features is in alpha.
 If you migrate to this algorithm, enable the feature by setting `_enable_learner_api` and `_enable_rl_module_api` flags in the `AlgorithmConfig`.

     The following algorithms support `Learner` out of the box.
-Implement an algorithm with a custom `Learner` to leverage this API for other Algorithms.
+Implement an algorithm with a custom `Learner` to leverage this API for other algorithms.

     .. list-table::
        :header-rows: 1